Telangana: Four of a family commit suicide in Khammam

 Khammam (Telangana) [India], Jun 28 (ANI): Four persons of a family allegedly committed suicide in Sriram Nagar colony of Khammam town on Thursday night.

 "The family committed suicide by consuming poison-mixed biryani after 10.30pm on Thursday.
 Reasons for suicide are yet to be known.
-We are gathering details from the spot," Khammam Police said.
+We are gathering details from the spot," Tafseer Iqbal, Commissioner of Police, Khammam District said.

+"A case is registered under section 174 of CrPC in the Khammam Urban Police Station and the dead bodies have been shifted to a local government hospital for post-mortem examination," he added.

 Telangana: Four of a family commit suicide in Khammam